sararoma95/Re-ReND/extract_data/README.md

 ```
 sh scripts/extract_grid.sh -u SCENE
 ```
-5. To extract the mesh from the density grid, you will have to use <code>--from_file</code> for the path of the grid of densities.
+5. To extract the mesh from the density grid, you should run:
 ```
 python main.py --config configs/chair.txt    --create_mesh  --from_file {PATH}/chair.npy      --threshold 49
 ```
+  You will have to use <code>--from_file</code> for the path of the grid of densities.
 ### Extract images
 6. To extract the 500 images, you should run:
 ```